9. The XML syntax

 script element, it

-must be marked as being "parser-inserted" and its "force-async" flag
+must be marked as being "parser-inserted" and its "non-blocking" flag

 must be unset.
 If the parser was originally created for the XML fragment parsing